zbjornson/bson-to-json/README.md

 object with low and high bits.

 TODO:
+* Fix crash when using iterator interface
+* CPUID dispatch for SSE4.2, AVX2
+* Optimize number (double) (currently uses sprintf)
+* Try to make the `isArray` parameter optional.
 * Try to squash the remaining v8 deoptimizations in the JS implementation?
-* Portable (non-AVX2) C++ ObjectId decoding.
-* Preprocessor directives or dispatch for SSE4.2, AVX2
-* Try to make the `isArray` parameter optional.
-* Error handling (uses C++ exceptions but Node.js disables C++ exceptions)
-* Optimize number (double) (currently uses sprintf)

 ## Benchmarks by BSON type (ops/sec):